 The accompanying animation shows a transverse wave.
 The wave rises and falls, it oscillates up and down, while it travels horizontally to the right.

 The metaphorical wave in the stadium is a transverse wave—the people are oscillating up and down but the wave ripples horizontally along the benches.
-The deep ocean wave is also partly a transverse wave—the water is oscillating up and down.
+The deep ocean wave is mostly a transverse wave—the water is oscillating up and down.
 However, a deep ocean wave also has a component of longitudinal motion.
 The overall effect is to create a kind of spiraling motion, as in the animation in the section above on water waves.
-In both the stadium and the ocean, we see the wave as traveling horizontally.
+In the ocean, we see the wave as traveling horizontally even though it is primarily experiencing an up and down oscillation.

 Electromagnetic waves are also transverse.
 Their fields expand and contract perpendicularly to the line of travel.

 What about sound waves?
 Sound waves are longitudinal.
-The motion of the individual molecules of air are moving parallel (not perpendicular) to the direction that the wave is traveling.
+The motion of the individual molecules of air is parallel (not perpendicular) to the direction that the wave is traveling.

 The accompanying animation shows a longitudinal wave.
 It may take a bit to see the difference between this motion and that in the animation of the transverse wave.